aFuzzyBear/astro-ui/components/XElement/README.md

 ### `@ANY_EVENT:useCapture`

-The `@event:useCapture` property followed by an event name indicates that the given function should listen to the given event name, preventing its default behaviour.
+The `@event:useCapture` property followed by an event name indicates that the given function should listen to the given event name, capturing the bubbling behaviour of that event to the element.

 ```js
 @click:prevent={()=>console.log('Initiate Capture of the Event')}